Opening a 529 plan to save for your child’s college expenses can be a great way to build savings while reaping tax benefits.

 Qualified Expenses For A 529 Plan

-A 529 plan only covers expenses that are related to post-secondary education.
+A 529 plan only covers expenses that are related to post-secondary education (see below for using a 529 plan for elementary education).
 However, there are rules.
 Most qualified expenses cannot exceed the cost estimates made by the school that the 529 beneficiary will be attending.
 Typically the school’s financial aid office will mail this to students or post it on their website.
 For example, you can find the estimated cost of attendance for UCLA here.

 Here’s what’s covered: